Conference session videos

 Eron (from Victoria) with her Rett syndrome daughter, Sarah, who is in her early 20s

-Kim (from New South Wales) whose Rett syndrome daughter, Sarah, was then aged 6 years
+Rebecca (from Western Australia) whose Rett syndrome daughter, Marley, was then aged 6 years

 Mark (from Victoria) whose Rett syndrome daughter, Charlize, was then aged 4 years